MohamedAYasin/figma-project/README.md

 ## Project Description

-This project aims to implement a webpage from a designer file using pure HTML semantic.
+This project aims to implement a webpage from a designer file using HTML and CSS.

 ## Project Goals

-* Create the webpage based on the provided figma file above.
+* Create the webpage based on the provided figma file below.
-* Use pure HTML semantic to prepare the content.

-## Project Tools Used

-* I used HTML and CSS to build this simple website.
+* Decorate the webpage with images and special svgs.

 ## Advanced HTML